chrisadie/chrisadie.github.io/_pages/genealogy/JohnAdieBiography.md

 For this, Smith was to pay £4 sterling annually back to John Adie.

-The agreement was signed “at Voe in Walls” - ie the Voe House now used as a camping böd.
-Stapness House still stands, and the “square piece of ground before and behind” is still evident, enclosed by a stone dyke.
+TThe agreement was signed “at Voe in Walls” - ie the Voe House now used as a camping böd.
+Stapness House (presumably the “manor house” above mentioned) is still in use though much altered, and the “square piece of ground before and behind” is still evident, enclosed by a stone dyke.

 So, where did John and his family live?
 The answer appears to be that he rented a house at the head of the voe from Thomas Henry of Bayhall.
 It’s unlikely this was the impressive Haa house of Bayhall, now subdivided into flats - more probably it was a smaller house close by.
 However, after a few years it seems Thomas Smith moved to Lerwick and John was able to move into Stapness House.

-![Old map of Walls][def9]

-*Ordnance Survey six-inch map, surveyed 1900.
-Reproduced with the permission of the National Library of Scotland.*
+{% include figure popup=true image_path="/assets/genealogy/Walls.png" alt="Old map of Walls" caption="Ordnance Survey six-inch map, surveyed 1900.
+Reproduced with the permission of the National Library of Scotland." %}

 Despite being only a “tacksman” and not the “heritor”, having taken full responsibility for the estate, John was now effectively laird of Stapness.
 As such, his concern would have been to make it pay - and in the early 19th century that meant mainly fishing.
 Many areas of Shetland were suffering from over-population, with arable land divided up into very small entitlements managed on the runrig system.
 This situation should have provided plenty of manpower for fishing “to the laird” - ie using boats and equipment provided by the laird, to whom the catch then belonged.
 I have found no records of how this went at Stapness during the early part of John’s reign, but some years later I find him ordering fishing gear and salt for fish-curing from Hay & Ogilvy in Lerwick and asking what price they would pay for his salted fish.